inlab-geo/inlab-containers/README.md

 $ docker run -p 8888:8888 inlabgeo/inlab:latest
 ```

 Then open the Juptyer Lab with your browswer at: `https://127.0.0.1:8888`.
-Enter the token as shown in the terminal into your browser when prompted.
+Enter the token as shown in the terminal into your browser when prompted. *Try incognito mode if your browser has issue loading the page.*

 If you prefer to use podman the command is